AshRouth/SOC/README.md

-# Standing Orders Comittee - Agenda Website
+# Standing Orders Committee - Agenda Website

 This is the SOC website for compiling and displaying motions for Green Party conference.
 Motion data is taken from the Green Spaces forum and displayed here, with co-proposer numbers updated regularly by SOC.
 Please don't try to amend motion text via pull request.